-In the urban areas in Uganda, the predominant means of cooking are traditional cook stoves that use charcoal as fuel.
+In the urban areas of Kenya, the predominant means of cooking are traditional cook stoves that use charcoal as fuel.
 The smoke and fumes from these inefficient stoves contribute heavily to indoor air pollution, and affects human health.

-In rural areas of Uganda there is either no grid connection or frequent power outages and low voltage so rural households must use kerosene for indoor lighting, which also contributes to indoor air pollution.
+In rural areas of Kenya there is either no grid connection or frequent power outages and low voltage so rural households must use kerosene for indoor lighting, which also contributes to indoor air pollution.

-The proposed project activity involves marketing, distributing, and financing approximately 650,000 solar lamps, and 75,000 improved cook stoves, for low-income households, community organisations and small/medium enterprises across Uganda.
+The project activity involves marketing, distributing, and financing approximately 696,499 solar lighting systems (SLS) and 75,000 improved cook stoves (ICS), for low-income households, community organisations and small/medium enterprises across Kenya.
 These products provide clean, renewable energy for cooking and lighting.
-Yearly distribution of these products would follow the schedule as per the operation numbers provided in the tables below.